spsforks/ziglang-zig-wiki/Updating-libc.md

 ## glibc

+Note for next time: llvm 12 gained csky support, so these instructions will likely need to be modified to take that into account.

 Make sure these dependencies are installed.
 If the scripts below fail, I'm not aware of a way to make them resume; each command deletes everything and starts over.

  * python3